Future Parent FAQ

 EH will speak with your donor, and ask her if this is something she is comfortable with, and will advise you of the Donors comfort level, and you can then decide how to move forward.
 If you have already had an anon Donor agreement drawn up, it will need to be changed.
 We will also then facilitate whatever contact both you, and the donor decide on.

 Although we complete an extensive screening process of our donors, there can arise later in life medical concerns that may need an exchange of information.
-We encourage the use of legal agreements to create a record for both the Egg Donor and the intended parents, if a medical situation was to formulate that would need some type of communication.
+We require the use of legal agreements to create a record for both the Egg Donor and the intended parents, if a medical situation was to formulate that would need some type of communication.

 In approx 2-4% of Donor cycles, OHSS does occur.
 These symptoms can be very mild, requiring a donor to rest for a few days post retrieval, as well as take some medication to avoid the side effects, to a more moderate OHSS which can include drainage of the abdomen between 1-5 follow up appts, to hospitalization, and in the rarest of cases, death.